Show All Answers

-The Public Works Record Counter is open 7:00am to 5:00 pm from Monday through Thursday and on Fridays from 7:00 am to noon and 1:00 pm to 4:00 pm.
-You may contact our public counter staff at (925) 313-2000, and they can direct you to the Engineering Records staff.
+The Public Works Record Counter is open 7:00am to 5:00 pm from Monday through Thursday and closed on Fridays.
+You may contact our public counter staff at (925) 313-2000 and they can direct you to the Engineering Records staff.
 The public counter is located in the Public Works Offices at 255 Glacier Drive in Martinez.

 No. You must do the research yourself.
 You are in responsible charge of your map, including research.